kiranjb9/fast-api-social-media/README.md

 First clone this repo by using following command

 git clone https://github.com/kiranjb9/fast-api-social-media.git

+Move to fastapi folder
 cd fastapi

+Install All Packages Needed
 pip install fastapi[all]

+Run Command
 uvicorn main:app --reload

+Check API's On
 http://127.0.0.1:8000/docs

 Create a database in postgres then create a file name .env and write the following things in you file